-Despite a dismal run of form, Bruce's men acquitted themselves well and had the game's first clear-cut chance when Ahmed Elmohamady crashed a header against Hart's crossbar 15 minutes in from a deep Robbie Brady cross.
+Despite their dismal run of form, Bruce's men acquitted themselves well and had the game's first clear-cut chance when Ahmed Elmohamady crashed a header against Hart's crossbar 15 minutes in from a deep Robbie Brady cross.

-Brady's effort was saved by Hart following a poor Martin Demichelis clearance before Gaston Ramirez hit the post as Fernandinho failed to deal with the danger.
+Brady's effort was saved by Hart following a poor Martin Demichelis clearance before Ramirez hit the post as Fernandinho failed to deal with the danger.
 However, when the rebound fell to Meyler, the midfielder made no mistake to open the scoring amid sloppy defending from Pellegrini's back line.

 Pellegrini responded at the break by taking Fernando off for Jesus Navas and his side responded well as Dzeko connected acrobatically with Pablo Zabaleta's cross to threaten Allan McGregor's goal.